-LSC proposes to add a definition of the term "applicable rules of professional responsibility" as that term appears in proposed sections 1611.8, Change in Financial Eligibility Status and 1611.9, Retainer Agreements.
+LSC is adding a definition of the term "applicable rules of professional responsibility" as that term appears in proposed sections 1611.8, Change in Financial Eligibility Status and 1611.9, Retainer Agreements.
 This definition is intended to make clear that the references in the regulation refer to the rules of ethics and professional responsibility applicable to attorneys in the jursidiction where the recipient either provides legal services or maintains its records.
+LSC received no comments objecting to this definition and adopts the definition as proposed.